ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Background and Motivation

 \subsection{Application Scenarios}

-\workname~is designed to offer proactive services to users with wearable devices and smartphones across a wide range of daily scenarios, such as commuting, shopping, and work.
-In these scenarios, \workname~first performs human-like perception and derives sensory contexts from multi-modal signals, such as egocentric video, audio, and motion data.
-It then reasons over these contexts to identify the user’s needs, determine the appropriate timing and service content, which is delivered via smart glasses or audio cues to reduce both physical and cognitive workloads.
-For example, during a social conversation about travel plans, \workname~can proactively prompt the user with weather updates or agenda conflicts to support in-situ decision-making.
-It can also provide relevant guidance in other scenarios, such as dietary health advice while eating, product comparisons and reviews while shopping, or transport information upon approaching a bus stop. \workname~can also support applications such as assistive systems for visual impairments~\cite{yang2024viassist} and healthcare~\cite{kim2024health}.
+\workname~is designed for continuous, in-the-wild proactive assistance in everyday life through mobile and wearable devices.
+Rather than serving only short-term episodes or task-specific situations, it supports open-ended daily scenarios such as commuting, shopping, and dining. \workname~continuously captures surrounding multimodal signals, including egocentric video, audio, motion, location, and reasons over the sensory contexts to anticipate user needs, determine appropriate timing, and deliver timely and unobtrusive assistance through smart glasses or audio cues.
+This allows \workname~to reduce both the physical effort of manually invoking an agent and the cognitive burden of tracking useful information during ongoing activities.
+For example, \workname~can recommend suitable dishes or provide dietary reminders while the user is dining out, compare online prices and summarize product ratings while shopping, and present relevant transit information when the user approaches a bus stop. \workname~can further support broader applications such as assistive systems for people with visual impairments~\cite{yang2024viassist} and healthcare support~\cite{kim2024health,yang2024drhouse}.